ironbar/luxai/reports/04_Modeling.md

 | superfocus_64_ensemble    | 47.8%    | 165     |
 | superfocus_64_ensemble_hf | 53.6%    | 110     |

+We can see a considerable improvement in win rate when using data augmentation.
+Playing with all data augmentation is extremely slow, tomorrow I will try making a submission to see if it is able to withstand the time limits.

 ### 8.3 Results

+On this iteration we have implemented data augmentation at test.

 ### 8.4 Next steps